DJDaft-Duck/Leaving-Cert-Anki-2024-25/README.md

-# Leaving-Cert-Anki-2024-25
+# Leaving-Cert-Anki-2025-26
 Accoutability for making Anki notes.
 Free to use , don't know how well these will work though.
 Subjects are:
 HL Maths
 HL Chemistry
-HL History
+HL Comp Sci
 HL Biology
 HL English
-HL French
+HL Geography

 Hope this might help.